Theodor Herzl: Diplomatic liaison with the Ottomans

 In May 1896, the English translation of Der Judenstaat appeared in London as The Jewish State.
 Herzl had earlier confessed to his friend Max Bodenheimer that he "wrote what I had to say without knowing my predecessors, and it can be assumed that I would not have written it [Der Judenstaat] had I been familiar with the literature."

 In Istanbul, Ottoman Empire, 15 June 1896, Herzl saw an opportunity.
 With the assistance of Count Philip Michael von Nevlinski, a Polish émigré with political contacts in the Ottoman Court, Herzl attempted to meet Sultan Abdulhamid II in order to present his solution of a Jewish State to the Sultan directly.
-He failed to obtain an audience but did succeed in visiting a number of highly placed individuals, including the Grand Vizier, who received him as a journalist representing the Neue Freie Presse.
+He failed to obtain an audience but did succeed in visiting a number of highly placed individuals, including Halil Rifat Pasha, the Grand Vizier, who received him as a journalist representing the Neue Freie Presse.
 Herzl presented his proposal to the Grand Vizier: the Jews would pay the Turkish foreign debt and help Turkey regain its financial footing in return for Palestine as a Jewish homeland.
 Prior to leaving Istanbul, 29 June 1896, Herzl was granted a symbolic medal of honor.
 The medal, the "Commander's Cross of the Order of the Medjidie," was a public relations affirmation for Herzl and the Jewish world of the seriousness of the negotiations.

 On 1 March 1899 Yousef Al-Khalidi, the mayor of Jerusalem, sent a letter to Zadok Kahn, the chief rabbi of France, with the intention to reach Herzl and ask Zionists to leave the area of Palestine in peace.
 (Note: "I flatter myself to think that I need not speak of my feelings towards Your people.
 As far as the Israelites are concerned [...], I really do regard them as relatives of us Arabs; for us they are cousins; we really do have the same father, Abraham, from whom we are also descended.
 There are a lot of affinities between the two races; we have almost the same language.
 Politically, moreover, I am convinced that the Jews and Arabs will do well to support each other if they are to resist the invaders of other races.
 It is these sentiments that put me at ease to speak frankly to You about the great question that is currently agitating your people.